abhiaagarwal/abhiaagarwal/content/programming/languages/python/fastapi/globals-in-fastapi.md

 `scope.state` is global to every scope, while `scope["key"]` is specific to the the given request.
 A bit confusing, but don't worry about it.

-We finally have to define the dependency:
+We finally define the dependency:

 ```python
 async def get_session(request: Request) -> AsyncSession: